 What Should You Do Then?

-2. First Impressions (Really) Count
+2. First Impressions Really Do Count

-In fact, the first five minutes of your interview is the critical moment for you to impress them.
-Miss it and you might find yourself losing the deal even if you have sent in a top-notch resume.
+In fact, the first five minutes of your interview are the critical moments for you to make an impression.
+Miss this opportunity, and you might find yourself losing the deal, even if you have submitted a top-notch resume.

-One Chance To Nail It
+One Chance to Nail It